 Editor’s note: Two ophthalmologists with the UC Irvine Health Gavin Herbert Eye Institute recently traveled to Pisco, a remote city in Peru, on a medical mission to perform cataract surgery and one bilateral glaucoma surgery on patients who were all but blinded by a condition that is quickly corrected here in the United States.
-Dr. Sameh Mosaed, assistant professor of ophthalmology, performed most of the surgeries; a day after, the eye patches were removed and the patients received postoperative care from Dr. Mitul C. Mehta, assistant clinical professor.
+Dr. Sameh Mosaed, professor of ophthalmology, performed most of the surgeries; a day after, the eye patches were removed and the patients received postoperative care from Dr. Mitul C. Mehta, assistant clinical professor.

 It was an extraordinary experience for the 30-plus patients, whose vision was restored in a mere 24 hours, and for the two doctors and their staff, who quickly came to admire their patients and share in their joy.

 Dr. Sameh Mosaed: I had never done a mission before.
 I was approached by a nurse affiliated with Women for World Health.
 They do medical missions throughout the world but they’d never done an eye mission.

 I invited Dr. Mehta, but there also were several support personnel including two operating room nurses from Canada who do frequent medical missions.
 Two companies, Eagle Labs and Alcon, donated several thousand dollars’ worth of supplies.